 Don’t worry, we’ll make it easy.

-Whatever the answer, you’ll need to address it accordingly in your script breakdown.
+Whatever the answer, I’ll need to address it accordingly in your script breakdown.
 Cover every possibility.

-A camera inside or attached to the car means you can set up your car shot (or your insert car shot) in a parking lot.
+A camera inside or attached to the car means we can set up our car shot (or our insert car shot) in a parking lot.
 This is straightforward.